haribalji/devpackhackthon/README.md

 7. Start the backend server with: node index.js or nodemon index.js

-8. Open another terminal, navigate to the folder containing rag_core.py, and run the following command:
+8. Open another terminal, navigate to the folder backend, and run the following command:

 uvicorn rag_api:app --reload

+9.Then open another terminal and do the cd backend

+10.pyhton app.py//rurn this command